cloudnative-pg/cloudnative-pg/contribute/development_environment/README.md

 `kind` cluster in your workstation with a container registry that provides the operator image that you just built.

+> **NOTE:** In case of errors, make sure that you have the latest versions of the Go
+> binaries in your system.
+For this reason, from time to time, we recommend
+> you running: `make distclean`.

 If everything went well, you are now able to use this version of the operator in the local `kind` cluster.
 For example, you should be able to see the CloudNativePG operator installed with: